 Our original spreadsheet suggested we’d be FIRE-ready at our $1.25m goal by August, 2025.

 We’d predicted our net worth would grow by about $1.13m over the course of 12 years.
-Things certainly changed!
+We ultimately reached financial independence based on recent annual spending we tracked, in 2018 as we steamed past the millionaire threshold.

 Changes to Our Path